kousekt/RedisNetCore20Example/README.md

 # RedisNetCore20Example
-A .net core 2.0 example of a Redis client
+A .net core 2.0 example of a Redis client.

+I called this solution RedisFreeOne because it uses a free open source library (see below).

 This project was thrown together very quick as a spike to create a Redis client in .NET Core 2.0.
 Ultimately, this was to explore aws ElasticCache using the Redis engine.